 How exercise helps your heart

 Believe it or not, every time you exercise you change the health of your heart.

 Exercise makes your heart stronger.
-Like lifting weights to get great biceps, working out strengthens your heart so it can pump more blood -- and therefore more oxygen -- to your body's organs.
+Like lifting weights to get great biceps, working out strengthens your heart so it can pump more blood — and therefore more oxygen — to your

 For more ways to keep your heart happy and healthy check our SheKnows.com’s special heart-health channel: www.sheknows.com/channels/heart-health.htm.